Roman-Supernova-PIT/phrosty/examples/perlmutter/README.md

 ```
 after a minute or so, that should log you into one of the nodes with a session that will last 4 hours.
 (This is overkill; if you know it won't be that long, shorten the time after the `-t` flag.)
 You can verify that you're on a compute node by running `nvidia-smi`; you should see four different GPUs listed each with either 40MB or 80GB of memory, but no GPU processes running.

-cd into your "parent" directory.
+cd into your "parent" directory (if you're not there already).

-Copy the file `interactive_podman.sh` from `phrosty/examples/perlmutter` to your parent directory:
+Copy the files `interactive_podman.sh` and `phrosty_config.yaml` from `phrosty/examples/perlmutter` to your parent directory:
 ```
-cp -p phrosty/examples/perlmutter/interactive_podman.sh ./
+cp -p phrosty/examples/perlmutter/interactive_podman.sh phrosty_config.yaml ./
 ```
-Look at this file.
+Look at the `.sh` file.
 (There's no need to edit it; this is so you can see what's going on.)
 You'll see number of `--mount` parameters.
 Each of these takes a directory on the host machine (the `source`) and maps it to a directory inside the podman container (the `target`).
 For example, you will see your phrosty checkout goes to `/phrosty` inside the container.
 In addition, a bunch of environment variables are set so that *phrosty* will be able to find all of these directories inside the container.

 Now do
 ```